transparency-certified/trace-specification/_sources/docs/specifications.md

 systematically answer questions about TROs and the TRACE Systems that generate them.

+This section includes the following:

 * [Transparency Questions](questions): Questions that the TRACE specifications are intended to help answer.
 * [Conceptual Model](conceptual-model): The high-level TRACE conceptual model.
 * [System Certificate Specification](system-certificate-spec): Technical
   specification for TRACE System certificates.
 Provide authoritative information about the system in which computations were executed.
-Transparent Research
-* Object Specification (TRO): Technical specification for TROs.
+* Transparent Research Object Specification (TRO): Technical specification for TROs.
 An extension and clarification of the Research Object contept.
 * <a  href="../specifications/0.1/doc/index-en.html"
   target="_blank">Transparent Research Object Vocabulariy (TROV)</a>: Controlled vocabularly for TROs